CVS Health Co. (NYSE:CVS) Shares Purchased by RiverGlades Family Offices LLC

 CVS Health stock traded down $0.86 during midday trading on Tuesday, hitting $75.40.
 The company’s stock had a trading volume of 5,864,640 shares, compared to its average volume of 7,854,088.
 The company has a quick ratio of 0.67, a current ratio of 0.95 and a debt-to-equity ratio of 0.89.
 The stock’s 50-day moving average price is $71.52 and its 200-day moving average price is $64.67.
 CVS Health Co. has a 12 month low of $52.04 and a 12 month high of $77.23.
 The company has a market capitalization of $98.69 billion, a PE ratio of 12.46, a price-to-earnings-growth ratio of 1.72 and a beta of 0.82.

-CVS Health (NYSE:CVS) last issued its quarterly earnings results on Wednesday, November 11th.
-The pharmacy operator reported $1.66 EPS for the quarter, topping the consensus estimate of $1.33 by $0.33.
-The firm had revenue of $67.05 billion for the quarter, compared to analysts’ expectations of $66.54 billion.
-CVS Health had a net margin of 2.99% and a return on equity of 15.60%.
-CVS Health’s revenue for the quarter was up 3.5% compared to the same quarter last year.
-During the same period in the previous year, the business earned $1.84 earnings per share.
+CVS Health (NYSE:CVS) last posted its quarterly earnings data on Wednesday, November 11th.
+The pharmacy operator reported $1.66 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.33 by $0.33.
+The firm had revenue of $67.05 billion for the quarter, compared to the consensus estimate of $66.54 billion.
+CVS Health had a return on equity of 15.60% and a net margin of 2.99%.
+The business’s revenue for the quarter was up 3.5% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned $1.84 EPS.
 As a group, equities analysts anticipate that CVS Health Co. will post 7.43 EPS for the current year.

 The business also recently disclosed a quarterly dividend, which will be paid on Monday, February 1st.
 Shareholders of record on Friday, January 22nd will be issued a dividend of $0.50 per share.
 The ex-dividend date of this dividend is Thursday, January 21st.
 This represents a $2.00 annualized dividend and a yield of 2.65%.
 CVS Health’s payout ratio is presently 28.25%.

 In other CVS Health news, EVP Lisa Bisaccia sold 25,177 shares of the business’s stock in a transaction dated Tuesday, January 12th.
 The stock was sold at an average price of $77.00, for a total transaction of $1,938,629.00.
 Following the sale, the executive vice president now owns 71,765 shares in the company, valued at approximately $5,525,905.
 The transaction was disclosed in a filing with the SEC, which is available through this link.
-Also, EVP Alan Lotvin sold 25,836 shares of the business’s stock in a transaction dated Friday, January 8th.
-The stock was sold at an average price of $75.00, for a total value of $1,937,700.00.
-Following the sale, the executive vice president now owns 18,469 shares in the company, valued at approximately $1,385,175.
+Also, EVP Alan Lotvin sold 25,836 shares of CVS Health stock in a transaction dated Friday, January 8th.
+The shares were sold at an average price of $75.00, for a total value of $1,937,700.00.
+Following the transaction, the executive vice president now directly owns 18,469 shares in the company, valued at approximately $1,385,175.
 The disclosure for this sale can be found here.
 In the last 90 days, insiders have sold 58,151 shares of company stock worth $4,375,989.
 Corporate insiders own 0.46% of the company’s stock.

 CVS has been the topic of a number of recent analyst reports.
+Deutsche Bank Aktiengesellschaft cut their price objective on shares of CVS Health from $104.00 to $101.00 and set a “buy” rating on the stock in a research note on Monday, November 9th.
 Cantor Fitzgerald restated an “overweight” rating on shares of CVS Health in a research note on Monday, November 9th.
-SVB Leerink lifted their price objective on shares of CVS Health from $73.00 to $80.00 and gave the company a “market perform” rating in a research note on Monday, December 14th.
 Jefferies Financial Group upgraded shares of CVS Health from a “hold” rating to a “buy” rating and set a $90.00 price objective on the stock in a research note on Friday, January 8th.
-Deutsche Bank Aktiengesellschaft cut their price objective on shares of CVS Health from $104.00 to $101.00 and set a “buy” rating on the stock in a research note on Monday, November 9th.
-Finally, Piper Sandler lifted their price objective on shares of CVS Health from $72.00 to $76.00 and gave the company an “overweight” rating in a research note on Wednesday, November 11th.
+Piper Sandler lifted their price objective on shares of CVS Health from $72.00 to $76.00 and gave the company an “overweight” rating in a research note on Wednesday, November 11th.
+Finally, SVB Leerink lifted their price objective on shares of CVS Health from $73.00 to $80.00 and gave the company a “market perform” rating in a research note on Monday, December 14th.
 Three investment analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has given a strong buy rating to the stock.
 CVS Health has an average rating of “Buy” and a consensus price target of $82.93.

 About CVS Health